A Lesson to Learn: NIO Limited (NIO)

 NIO’s Market Performance

-NIO stocks went down by -15.53% for the week, with a monthly jump of 27.75% and a quarterly performance of 142.51%, while its annual performance rate touched 1773.97%.
-The volatility ratio for the week stands at 13.86% while the volatility levels for the past 30 days are set at 12.64% for NIO Limited.
-The simple moving average for the period of the last 20 days is -3.36% for NIO stocks with a simple moving average of 210.05% for the last 200 days.
+NIO stocks went down by -8.27% for the week, with a monthly drop of -0.02% and a quarterly performance of 148.08%, while its annual performance rate touched 1838.77%.
+The volatility ratio for the week stands at 8.18% while the volatility levels for the past 30 days are set at 12.21% for NIO Limited.
+The simple moving average for the period of the last 20 days is -7.63% for NIO stocks with a simple moving average of 184.97% for the last 200 days.

 Analysts’ Opinion of NIO